 - Identify and encourage alternative methods for greeting people that reduce the risk of virus transmission such as ‘elbow bumping’ rather than shaking hands.

-1.6 Limit close interactions
+1.6 Avoid situations that involve close interactions

 - If workplaces are still open, close canteens and other non-essential common spaces.